Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 where .

-After substituting in (90), the equation for the metric is
+(90), the equation for the metric is transformed as follows:

-the general theory of relativity can be compared with our equation for the
+general theory of relativity can be compared with our equation for the metric

-metric (84).
-The main difference is that in (84) all the tensors on the right
+(84).
+The main difference is that in (84) all the tensors on the right side act

-side act the same way and in contraction with the metric tensor they vanish.
+the same way and in contraction with the metric tensor they vanish.
+But it is

 of relativity not only the gravitational field is represented in a special way,